 While it’s easy to avoid the artificial flavors and preservatives in potato chips by opting for plain or natural brand chips, it’s pretty much IMPOSSIBLE to find potato chips cooked in healthy oils like coconut or lard.

 Make your own potato chips using healthy coconut oil instead.
-Expeller-expressed coconut oil gives these chips a crispy texture without the coconut flavor.
-These are fantastic as part of a healthy gluten-free lunch box for kids or even as a quick lunch with gluten-free turkey meatballs.
+Coconut oil gives these chips a crispy texture without the coconut flavor.
+You could also try avocado oil too.
+These are fantastic as part of a healthy gluten-free lunch box for kids.

 - Use a mandolin or vegetable spiral slicer to thinly slice potatoes.